Keizaal/Keizaal/README.md

 **ModOrganizer.exe throws an error when trying to launch.**

-Download the x64 version of the [MSVC 2019 Runtime Library](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
-Be sure to restart your computer afterward.

-**Keizaal is experiencing crashes to desktop during play.**

-Please download and install [Visual C++](https://aka.ms/vs/16/release/vc_redist.x64.exe).
+Download the newest [Visual C++ 2019 redists](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 Be sure to restart your computer afterward.

 Contact Pierre Despereaux on either the [Wabbajack](https://discordapp.com/invite/wabbajack) or [Keizaal](https://discord.gg/eYZJFP8) Discord server for individual help and guidance.